jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 ### Uses of Memory Management Knowledge

 In depth knowledge of memory management seems to be most useful in certain well-defined areas.
-This includes performance tuning for different kinds of systems including GPU and cloud computing systems.
+This includes performance tuning for cloud computing and GPUs, . as well as embedded system design and system security measures.
-Embedded system design and system security measures also seem to demand extensive detailed knowledge of memory management.

-I will devote the rest of this short paper to system performance tuning for GPUs and Docker containers.
+I will devote the rest of this short paper to system performance tuning for cloud computing and leave the rest for later.

 ### Cloud Memory Management